 Flowers Bloom: Late winter to very early spring, shortly after the soil begins to thaw.

-Plant Height: 6 to 8 inches tall.
+Plant Height: Six to eight inches tall.

 Winter Aconite flowers are propagated by tubers.
 If you do not have any Eranthis, then, a trip to your local garden store for tubers is in order.